 Barry gets to work at 4:30PM—he doesn't need to get there all that early, but he's fussy about how things are set up.
 There's always a new barback at the bar, it seems, and they never do things the way he likes.
 And when the evening gets busy, if he's not set up properly...well, bad things happen.

 The first customers enter around 5:15—there's a fancy restaurant in the room next door, and his bar acts also as a service bar for the restaurant.
 More business = more opportunities for drink sales = more money.
 Also, Barry is able to offer a smaller version of the restaurant's menu to those at the bar—he takes the order, puts it in with the kitchen, and then food runners dash back and forth between the restaurant and the bar to deliver the plates.

-In the actual bar area there are lots of customers, bar stools for 15 and 2 big side areas for a dozen tables to accommodate seated customers.
+In the actual bar area, there are lots of customers, bar stools for 15 and two big side areas for a dozen tables to accommodate seated customers.
 There are two other bartenders who work alongside Barry and they know how to hump it when things get busy.
 It takes a lot of the stress off of him.

 One of the regulars is there nightly at 5:30PM on the dot: Beth, a retired cop.
 Tough.
 Angry.
 Rough life.
 Orders whiskey on the rocks every night.
 Barry likes to have it ready for her so her butt and the base of the glass hit the stool and the bar, respectively, at about the same time.
 She follows the local baseball team obsessively—Barry always asks about the previous night's game and it gets her chatting.

 By 6:30, the bar is full—and it's a Tuesday, so that's good business.
 An entire recreational softball team has just flooded into the place and these guys look ready to celebrate.